 Seeds take a long time to grow into something recognizable as a cactus, but it is a cheap and fun project.

-Cuttings need to lie on the counter in a dry location for a couple of days to callus.
+Cuttings should be left on the counter in a dry location for a couple of days to callus.
 Then, insert the cut end with the dry, white callus into a soilless medium, such as sand or perlite.
-For best rooting, keep the cutting in moderate but not scalding light where temperatures are at least 70 ˚F (21 ˚C).
-Do not water until the little cutting has been rooted.
+For best rooting, keep the cutting in moderate but not scalding light, with temperatures at least 70°F (21°C).
+Do not water until the little cutting has rooted.
 Then, treat your new Old Man Cactus as you would a mature specimen.

 Source: gardeningknowhow.com